sytpb/aws-best-solution/README.md

 **Add multi-factor authentication (MFA) to a user pool to protect the identity of your users.**<br>
 *Key word: authentication, not only user name and password, Cognito*

+## EC2
+**1**.A company has a web application hosted in AWS cloud where the application logs are sent to Amazon CloudWatch.
+Lately, the web application has recently been encountering some errors which can be resolved simply by restarting the instance.

+What will you do to automatically restart the EC2 instances whenever the same application error occurs?

+**look at the existing CloudWatch logs for keywords related to the application error to create a custom metric.
+Then, create a CloudWatch alarm for that custom metric which invokes an action to restart the EC2 instance.**<br>

+*Key word: error, restart*